-Students who cannot access standard print (including students who are visually impaired, hearing impaired, or have learning disabilities) may need their textbooks and other course materials provided in alternate formats (e.g. audio, Braille, closed captioning, electronic text, etc.).
+Students who cannot access standard print (including students who are visually impaired or have learning disabilities) may need their textbooks and other course materials provided in alternate formats (e.g. audio, Braille, electronic text, etc.).
 The Alternate Media Specialist provides services for students with documented print impairments upon referral from a DSS Learning Disabilities (LD) Specialist.
 Students with print impairments are encouraged to discuss alternate media options with their LD Specialist.

 Some of the alternate formats (e.g. electronic text, Kurzweil, Learning Ally audio books) require the use of specialized hardware or software in order to access the materials.
 Students must be trained in the use of this specialized software in order to use the alternate formats.
 Training can be obtained in the Fullerton College Adaptive Computer Lab (ACL).

 Fullerton College is committed to the policy that all persons shall have equal and timely access to programs, facilities, admissions, and activities.

 - Eligibility for alternate media is determined by the DSS Director and/or LD Specialists and is based on the professional documentation of verified disabilities provided by the student.

 - Requests for materials in alternate format will be considered on a case-by-case basis.
 Once a request is made, the following points are considered in determining a reasonable accommodation: (a) functional limitations of verified disability supplied by the student, (b) the recommendation of DSS professionals, (c) format preference of student.

 - Students requesting materials in alternate format must provide proof of ownership for the textbook(s) and/or other course materials before the alternate media request is processed.